wtsi-npg/irods-metadata/access_control.md

 If you do not have an iRODS account, or your username is not explicitly listed and you are not a member of the Unix groups listed in the study details, then in order to gain access you will need to:
-- Email servicedesk@sanger.ac.uk to request an iRODS account if required
+- Submit a ticket to Freshservice via the Okta [app](https://sanger.okta.com/) to request an iRODS account if required

 and either:
 - request your addition to one of the Unix groups listed in the study's data